Language selection

 Bilateral relations

-New Zealand is an important, like-minded partner for Canada on a broad range of issues, including security and defence; international trade; counter-terrorism; human rights and humanitarian policy; Indigenous issues; international fisheries and oceans governance; and culture.
+New Zealand is an important, like-minded partner for Canada on a broad range of issues, including security and defence (notably through the Five Eyes); international trade; counterterrorism; human rights and humanitarian policy; Indigenous issues; international fisheries and oceans governance; and culture.

-New Zealand has a strong commitment to multilateralism and the rules-based international order, and is one of the first countries to which Canada turns when seeking support for priorities in the United Nations (UN); the Commonwealth; the Asia-Pacific Economic Cooperation (APEC) Forum; and the Association of Southeast Asian Nations (ASEAN) Regional Forum.
+New Zealand has a strong commitment to multilateralism and is one of the first countries to which Canada turns when seeking support for priorities in the United Nations (UN); the Commonwealth; the Asia-Pacific Economic Cooperation (APEC) Forum; and the Association of Southeast Asian Nations (ASEAN) Regional Forum.
 These close links are further strengthened under the informal Canada-Australia-New Zealand (CANZ) co-operation arrangement within the UN.

 In New Zealand, Canada is represented by the High Commission of Canada in Wellington.
 Canada also has a Consulate/Trade Office in Auckland.
 New Zealand is represented in Canada by a High Commission in Ottawa and a Consulate General in Vancouver.